siemanko/SimulatorZoo/README.md

 # Simulator Zoo

-This repository is a designated storage for various simulators that can be used in reinforcement learning experiments.
+This repository is a storage for simulators that can be used in reinforcement learning experiments.

 # Requirements